Ivan Pauletta: Politician

-He officially entered politics in 1982, when Pauletta was elected representative of craftsmen in the Associated Labor Council of the Croatian Parliament in SR Croatia.
+He officially entered politics in 1982, when Pauletta was elected representative of craftsmen in the Associated Labor Council of the Croatian Parliament in Socialist Republic of Croatia, then part of the SFR Yugoslavia.
 He continued to deal with politics in a local newspaper in Rijeka, with which he began to collaborate in 1988.
 In 1990 he was among the founders of the Istrian Democratic Assembly, a political party founded on the eve of first multi-party elections in the independent Croatia.
 In the same year he went to Italy to work and in 1993 Pauletta returned to Croatia where he became a deputy of the Croatian Parliament or Sabor.
-He was also an activist in Nonviolent Radical Party Transnational and Transparty and Pauletta spoke several times from Radio Radicale; in 1997 he retired from politics to pursue writing.
+In 1997 he retired from politics to pursue writing.

 He is also known for the project "Terra d'Istria", or "Histria Terra", which claims an even greater autonomy of Istria from the central government of Zagreb.
 However, the project was never carried out, and it was indeed a reason for harsh criticism of Pauletta, accused of being an irredentist close to Italian far-right circles.

 Writer

-He made scientific publications regarding mechanical engineering, and he worked as an occasional teacher at the Faculty of Mechanical Engineering in Zenica, Bosnia and Herzegovina.
+He graduated in mechanical engineering in 1964 in Zagreb, the capital of Croatia, then part of the Socialist Federal Republic of Yugoslavia and in the following years after bachelor's degree, he made scientific publications regarding mechanical engineering, and he worked as an occasional teacher at the Faculty of Mechanical Engineering in Zenica, Bosnia and Herzegovina.

-At the end of 1999 he published his first book Histria Collage or Histrija Kolaz in both languages Italian and Croat.
-In 2005 he published his second book The fugitive: in this book Pauletta tells the stories of various persons who escape from Istria in communist Yugoslavia to enter Italy during the period 1945-1959.
+At the end of 1999 he published his first book "Histria Collage" or "Histrija Kolaz" in both languages: Italian and Croat.
+In 2005 he published his second book "The fugitive".
 With a group of authors in 2007, he published a monograph about Premantura.
-His fourth book, Stories of Istria, was released in 2009.
-In 2014, Pauletta wrote his final book Mladić iz stoljeća prošlog which translates as The young man of the last century.
+His other book is titled "Stories of Istria", published in 2009.
+In 2014 Pauletta wrote his last book "Mladić iz stoljeća prošlog" which translates as The young man of the last century.